karmaniverous/stan/README.md

 ## Troubleshooting

 - “system prompt missing”: ensure <stanPath>/system/stan.system.md is included in the attached archive; otherwise attach it directly as stan.system.md.
-- Patch failures: use --check to validate first; if a patch fails, STAN writes a compact FEEDBACK envelope and (when possible) copies it to your clipboard so you can get a corrected patch.
+- Patch failures: use --check to validate first; if a patch fails, STAN writes a concise diagnostics envelope (attempt summaries + jsdiff reasons) and copies it to your clipboard (stdout fallback) so you can get a corrected patch.
 - Large files: STAN may flag very long source files (~300+ LOC) and ask for a split plan before proceeding.

 ---